Boat Speed Calculator

 The Hull Speed Formula

-The hull speed is calculated using a simple formula derived from the physics of wave propagation:
+The theoretical hull speed is calculated using a simple formula that relates the speed to the square root of the waterline length.

 Hull Speed (in knots) = 1.34 × √LWL